yoondoong/electron_presentation/README.md

 npm install electron-cli electron -g
 ```

-Find an empty directory where you want to put your electron folder, and
+Find any empty directory where you want to put your electron folder, and

 ```bash
 electron-cli init your-app-name